Taft, California: Oil industry

 Standard Oil, later the Standard Oil Company of California (modern Chevron), made Taft its corporate operational headquarters.
-At one time it is reported that as many as 6,000 inhabitants of Taft were employed by Standard Oil.
-The hub of this activity was "11-C Camp", so named due to its township location in section 11 and designated "township C" by Standard's mapping department.
+At one time, it is reported that as many as 6,000 inhabitants of Taft were employed by Standard Oil.
+The hub of this activity was "11-C Camp", so named due to its survey township location in section 11 and designated "township C" by Standard's mapping department.
 The infrastructure to run a large oil and gas company included: a rail spur from the line running through Taft, steel and timber for derrick construction and maintenance, pipe, valves, numerous offices, an expansive and highly specialized machine shop, supply shops, the car and truck fleet on one side of the Main Street; bunkhouses for workers, and fourteen blocks on four streets of company homes for employees on the other side.
 11-C Camp also included a playground, baseball field, tennis courts, a swimming pool, a cook-house open to the public, landscaped grounds, a clubhouse with a television, pool and card tables, and an ice-cream stand.
 The huge complex gradually closed down over a period of many years.
-In 1968 Standard Oil of California moved its accounting and finance offices to Concord, California.
-In the late 1980s the machine shop was closed and auctioned, signaling the end of the 11-C Camp era.
+In 1968, Standard Oil of California moved its accounting and finance offices to Concord, California.
+In the late 1980s, the machine shop was closed and auctioned, signaling the end of the 11-C Camp era.
 The houses were moved outside the camp into a new neighborhood.

-Many other oil companies had operations in the area, including larger companies such as Shell, Texaco, Exxon, Mobil, Gulf, and ARCO, as well as smaller operations (but with a large local presence) such as Santa Fe Energy, Berry Petroleum, Tannehill, M.H.
+Many other oil companies had operations in the area, including larger companies such as Shell, Texaco, Exxon, Mobil, Gulf, and ARCO, as well as smaller operations (but with a large local presence), such as Santa Fe Energy, Berry Petroleum, Tannehill, M.H.
 Whittier, and lately Plains Exploration & Production.
 In the mid-1990s, according to California's Division of Oil, Gas, and Geothermal Resources (DOGGR), there were 68 operating companies working the Midway-Sunset field alone.
 While the names of most of these companies have changed, due to mergers, acquisitions, and liquidations, the production activities have been continuous.

-In celebration of its oil heritage, Taft holds its "Oildorado" festival every five years.
-Oildorado was first started in 1930 (see below) and was held intermittently before then.

 In the early days of oil exploration and production, long before the advent of modern blowout preventions, gushers were the norm.
 Although there were many, the Lakeview Gusher gushed more than any, producing 100000 oilbbl of oil per day at its peak.
 In all, the Lakeview No.1 produced about 9000000 oilbbl of oil (a very respectable cumulative production for a single well in this area).
 The well and its State historical marker can be found along the Petroleum Club road, just off SR 33 south of town.